Fertility awareness is a way to check the changes your body goes

 cycles can have irregular periods from time to time.
 Also, a woman does not

-always ovulate right in the middle of her cycle and is more likely to ovulate
+always ovulate right in the middle of her cycle.
+She may be more likely to ovulate

 between 9 and 17 days before her next period.
 So the calendar method alone is

-not the most effective method of guessing when you might be ovulating.
+not the best method of guessing when you might be ovulating.

 best for women who have cycles between 26 and 32 days long.
-You usually use a
+Women who use this method usually use a

-special colored string of beads (CycleBeads) to keep track of your cycle if you
+special colored string of beads (CycleBeads) to keep track of their cycle.

 Basal body temperature (BBT) method.
 Basal body temperature (BBT) is the lowest body

 temperature a healthy person has during the day.
 A woman's

 hormone levels during her menstrual cycle